 The recipients of the taconite production tax, provided in M.S.
 298.28, Subds.
 2 to 5, Subd.
 6, paragraphs (b) and (c) and Subds.
 7 and 8, are guaranteed to receive distributions equal to the amount distributed to them with respect to the 1983 production year, provided that production is not less than 42,000,000 taxable tons.
 If the production is less, the amount distributed from the fund is reduced proportionately by two percent per each 1,000,000 tons by which the taxable tons are less than 42,000,000 tons.
 For example, if the taxable tonnage (three-year average) is 39,800,000, then the proportionate reduction is 4.4 percent.
 This is calculated by multiplying two percent times 2.2 million tons.
 This aid guarantee is funded equally from the initial current year distributions to the Taconite Environmental Protection Fund and the Northeast Minnesota Economic Protection Fund.
 If the initial distributions are insufficient to fund the difference, the commissioner of the IRR makes the payments of any remaining difference from the capital of the Taconite Environmental Protection Fund and the Northeast Minnesota Economic Protection Trust Fund in equal proportions.
-The commissioner of the Minnesota Department of Revenue determines this.
+The commissioner of the Minnesota Department of Revenue determines the amounts.
 The aid payments covered by this variable guarantee are listed as follows:

+- 1. 4.5 cents-City and Town Fund

+- 2. 12.2 cents-Taconite Municipal Aid

+- 3. 21.3 cents Taconite Referendum Fund

+- 4. 6.5 cents-escalated to IRRRB

+- 5. 0.3 cent-RAMS

-- 1. 4.5 cents-City and Town Fund - 12.3 cents-Taconite Municipal Aid - 3.
-6.5 cents-escalated to IRRRB - 4.
-0.2 cent-RAMS (0.3 cent in payable 2007) - 5.
-0.1875 cent-power plant transfer from Taconite Property Tax Relief Account to Cook County - 6.
-4.0 cents Mining Effects Fund (uses 1999 production year as base year)
+- 6. 0.1875 cent-power plant transfer from Taconite Property Tax Relief Account to Cook County

+- 7. 4.0 cents Mining Effects Fund (uses 1999 production year as base year)